maildev/maildev/README.md

 Maildev optionally supports selectively relaying email to an outgoing SMTP server.
-If you configure outgoing email with the --outgoing-* options you can click "Relay" on an individual email to relay through MailDev out to a real SMTP service that will really send the email.
+If you configure outgoing email with the --outgoing-* options you can click "Relay" on an individual email to relay through MailDev out to a real SMTP service that will *actually* send the email to the recipient.

   Example: